jphermans/Px2Connect_browser_extension/README.md

 ## 📥 Installation

-Since this extension isn't distributed through the Chrome Web Store, you can install it in two ways:

-### Manual Installation
+### Chrome/Edge/Brave Installation
 1. Download the latest release from the [Releases](../../releases) page
-2. Open your Chrome-based browser (Chrome, Edge, Brave, etc.)
+2. Open your Chrome-based browser
 3. Go to the extensions page:
    - Chrome: `chrome://extensions`
    - Edge: `edge://extensions`
    - Brave: `brave://extensions`
 4. Enable "Developer mode" (top right corner)
 5. Drag and drop the downloaded `.zip` file into the browser window

+### Safari Installation
+1. Download the Safari version from the [Releases](../../releases) page
+2. Open Safari and go to Safari > Settings > Extensions
+3. Enable the extension and grant necessary permissions
+4. The extension will be available in your Safari toolbar

 ### Build from Source
 1. Clone this repository: